 OSUCOM has a Wilderness Medicine Interest Group (WMIG) that hosts multiple student outings and workshops related to practicing wilderness medicine.
-This past fall, SiM partnered with WMIG to host a group hike at Battelle Darby Creek Metro Park.
-Lastly, before the COVID-19 pandemic, OSUCOM Student Council had hosted student canoe trips as an outing for students to attend.
+OSUCOM Student Council hosted student canoe trips as an outing for students to attend.
+Further, part of the M4 and M1 Climate Health Electives involved organized hikes.